Guide to Advanced Surgery for Women's Health

 Why Choose Cedars-Sinai Marina del Rey Hospital for Hysterectomy?

-Hysterectomy is a serious step regarding your future health and this is why at Marina Del Rey Hospital you can find the safest and most advanced methods of treatment.
+Hysterectomy is a serious step regarding your future health and this is why at Cedars-Sinai Marina del Rey Hospital you can find the safest and most advanced methods of treatment.
 Being one of the best practices in Los Angeles dedicated to women’s health, we have gathered at our facility the best professionals.

 The most important aspect regarding hysterectomy performed by our surgeons is that the entire procedure will be a minimally invasive one, promising you less scars, less pain and a shorter recovery period.

 Hysterectomy is the removal of the uterus, also called the womb.
 Hysterectomy is the second most common operation performed on women in America, used to treat serious gynecological disorders.
 (The most common is Caesarian section.)
 It is a serious step, to be taken when the risk of not doing the surgery outweighs the negative consequences of the operation.

 There are several types of hysterectomy, ranging from partial (where the surgeon removes only the upper part, leaving the cervix) to radical (where the surgeon removes the uterus, the cervix, the tissue around the cervix, and the upper part of the vagina).

 How much tissue is removed depends on the disorder that the surgery is meant to treat.
 For example, radical hysterectomy is usually used to treat cancer.
 In addition to the uterus, the surgeon may remove the ovaries and Fallopian tubes, which produce eggs and carry them to the uterus.

 A Hysterectomy is carried out to treat various problems associated with pelvic pain, periods, tumors and other related conditions:

 - Endometrial cancer (cancer of the lining of the uterus)